eslint/eslint/docs/rules/no-constructor-return.md

 # Disallow returning value in constructor (no-constructor-return)

 In JavaScript, returning a value in the constructor of a class may be a mistake.
-Forbidding this pattern prevents mistake resulting from unfamiliarity with the language or copy-paste error.
+Forbidding this pattern prevents mistakes resulting from unfamiliarity with the language or a copy-paste error.

 ## Rule Details